tezos/tezos-mirror/docs/protocols/006_carthage.rst

    Allow comb pairs as map keys and set elements, not only as operands of COMPARE.

-- Protocol/Michelson: allow all parameter types when typechecking a litteral
+- Protocol/Michelson: allow all parameter types when typechecking a literal

 ::